stla/cyclotomic/README.md

 ```

 The set of cyclotomic numbers contains all the square roots of rational
-numbers, and therefore package allows exact calculations on such square
+numbers, and therefore the package allows exact calculations on such
-roots.
-For example, using float numbers, the following equality does not
+square roots.
+For example, using float numbers, the following equality
-hold true:
+does not hold true:

 ``` r
 sqrt(5/3) == sqrt(5) / sqrt(3)